alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 Consent is a preference, but legislation is a hard boundary.
 Digital collections are affected by a patchwork of laws -- copyright, privacy, data protection rules like the [right to erasure][ico-right-to-erasure], and even content-related restrictions.

-In one example, I heard of an archive which had legal trouble after digitising a century-old book that contained photographs now classified as [child sexual abuse material (CSAM)][csam-law].
+I heard of one archive which had legal trouble after digitising a century-old book.
-The digital files were swiftly deleted to comply with the law.
-(I'm not sure what happened to the physical copy.)
+They discovered the book had photographs which modern laws classify as [child sexual abuse material (CSAM)][csam-law], and the digital files were swiftly deleted.
+(I know the physical book was then scrutinised through the same lens, but I don't recall the outcome.)

 Institutions must ensure their collections comply with all relevant laws, even if those obligations conflict with the goals of long-term preservation.
 Social media archiving faces the same pressure -- often more intensely, because the material is user-generated and fast-moving.

-My personal scrapbook avoids most of these institutional and regulatory constraints.

 [ico-right-to-erasure]: https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/individual-rights/individual-rights/right-to-erasure/
 [dmca]: https://en.wikipedia.org/wiki/Dmca